Pool Pump Troubleshooting: Fix Common Problems

 If your single-speed pump keeps failing, or if you want to prevent the next repair cycle, consider a variable speed pump upgrade.
 Variable speed (VS) pumps use permanent magnet motors that run at lower RPMs for routine circulation and only ramp up for backwashing or cleaning cycles.

-VS pumps use 60-80% less electricity than single-speed models and have no start capacitor to fail.
-According to the U.S. Department of Energy’s pool pump energy efficiency guidelines, variable speed pumps can cut pool pump energy costs by over $500 per year in some climates.
-They meet EPA WaterSense pool efficiency standards and are now required in some states for new pool installations.
+VS pumps consume 60-80% less electricity than single-speed models, require no start capacitor prone to failure.
+The U.S. Department of Energy estimates that variable speed pumps can save over $500 annually on energy costs in certain climates.
+They adhere to EPA WaterSense standards and are mandated for new pool installations in some states.

 When to Call a Pro